 For children of the 1980s like myself and even children of the (very early) 1990s growing up in the UK, a piece of their childhood will have gone with the sad passing of ventriloquist Keith Harris, who died on Tuesday 28th April 2015 aged 67.

 The mention of his name conjures up images of a green duck in a nappy who had aviation aspirations and a monkey with a grudge against the said duck.

-To many, Harris and his creations, Orville The Duck and Cuddles The Monkey retain iconic status and bring warm back memories of a more innocent era for entertainment on television.
+To many, Harris and his creations, Orville The Duck and Cuddles The Monkey, retain iconic status and bring warm back memories of a more innocent era for entertainment on television.

-To younger audiences, however, Harris will best be known as a semi-regular on the reality TV circuit and latterly for a more “adult” update of his act, rebranded “Duck Off”, which toured student unions.
+For younger audiences, however, Harris will best be known as a semi-regular on the reality TV circuit and latterly for a more “adult” update of his act, rebranded “Duck Off”, which toured student unions.

 This lead to his eponymous show, which ran from 1982 to 1990, along with appearances on The Royal Variety Show, numerous other TV appearances and a top 10 novelty song hit, though as time passed his popularity waned.

 Battles with alcoholism followed.
 He was also declared bankrupt twice, something for which he blamed his dyslexia, claiming he signed contracts he couldn’t read.